chrislauyc/PyOriginTools/bugs/GetData.md

+# Columns with many NANNUM cells crash GetData()
-This bug causes Origin to have a HARD CRASH whenever GetData() is called from a column which has NANNUM values.
+This bug causes Origin to have a HARD CRASH whenever PyOrigin's GetData() is called from a column which has NANNUM values.
 It crashes around 3,000 reads and seems to be cumulative across python scripts.

-# Recreating the Issue
+## Recreating the Issue
 **1.)
 In a fresh Origin, create a worksheet with a lot of data:**
 ```python
 sheetObject=PyOrigin.ActiveLayer()